reduxjs/redux-toolkit/docs/api/createAsyncThunk.md

   - `rejectWithValue`: rejectWithValue is a utility function that you can `return` in your action creator to return a rejected response with a defined payload.
 It will pass whatever value you give it and return it in the payload of the rejected action.

 The logic in the `payloadCreator` function may use any of these values as needed to calculate the result.

+### Options

+An object with the following optional fields:

+- `condition`: a callback that can be used to skip execution of the payload creator and all action dispatches, if desired.
+See [Canceling Before Execution](#canceling-before-execution) for a complete description.
+- `dispatchConditionRejection`: if `condition()` returns `false`, the default behavior is that no actions will be dispatched at all.
+If you still want a "rejected" action to be dispatched when the thunk was canceled, set this flag to `true`.

 ## Return Value